Equatorial Guinea Travel Advice

 You can drive in Equatorial Guinea with most EU, US and UK driving licences, you should carry your license with you at all times while driving.
 The roads are relatively good condition in the main cities but can be poor in rural areas.
 During the wet season which runs from April to October, roads can become impassable due to landslides, you should take this into consideration before any extended road travel during this period.

 Public transport facilities are often poorly maintained and can be driven dangerously.
-It is advised to avoid using public transport in Equatorial Guinea when possible.
+The best travel advice for Equatorial Guinea is to avoid using public transport in Equatorial Guinea when possible.

 Currency: Central African CFA franc (XAF)